ska-sa/tango-simlib/README.rst

 This will generate a python script file in your current working directory named ``weather.py``.

-And in order to run this generated device simulator code, you can execute the tango-launcher script, a helper script which will register the *TANGO* device server, setup any required device properties and in turn start up the device server server process, all in one go.
+In order to run this generated device simulator code, you can execute the tango-launcher script, a helper script which will register the *TANGO* device server, setup any required device properties and in turn start up the device server process, all in one go.

 .. code-block:: bash